← All posts

 A review on Google Business Profile helps your Google presence.
 A review on a well-structured legal directory helps your presence on that directory, in the directory's search rankings, and in AI systems that have learned to treat that directory as an authoritative source.

-The strongest position is reviews on both — your Google Business Profile and your directory listing — because each platform contributes to a different layer of discoverability.
+The strongest position is reviews on both your Google Business Profile and your directory listing because each platform contributes to a different layer of discoverability.
 Google reviews drive Maps and local search results.
-Directory reviews drive directory rankings, AI citations from the directory's domain authority, and the overall entity consistency that both training-based and retrieval-based AI systems reward.
+Directory reviews can support directory rankings, AI-search source material, and the overall entity consistency AI systems reward.

-A directory that integrates with Google reviews — showing your existing Google reviews on your directory profile alongside directory-native reviews — gives you the benefit of both without asking clients to leave reviews in multiple places.
-The reviews you've already built become assets across more than one platform.
+A directory that integrates with Google reviews, showing your existing Google reviews on your directory profile alongside directory-native reviews, gives you the benefit of both without asking clients to leave reviews in multiple places.
+The reviews you have already built become assets across more than one platform.

 The Compounding Advantage